FB's New Reality: Fact-Checking Is Now Gone!

 This will be an incredible step forward for content creators.

-Meta will finally cease to function as an authentic dictatorship and become what a social network is meant to be: a space where creators have the opportunity to produce their content without the shackles of restrictive algorithms.
+M will finally cease to function as an authentic dictatorship and become what a social network is meant to be: a space where creators have the opportunity to produce their content without the shackles of restrictive algorithms.

 1 Like